2018 PBA Commissioner's Cup finals

-The 2018 Philippine Basketball Association (PBA) Commissioner's Cup Finals was the best-of-7 championship series of the 2018 PBA Commissioner's Cup and the conclusion of the conference's playoffs.
+The 2018 Philippine Basketball Association (PBA) Commissioner's Cup finals was the best-of-7 championship series of the 2018 PBA Commissioner's Cup and the conclusion of the conference's playoffs.
 The Barangay Ginebra San Miguel and the San Miguel Beermen competed for the 18th Commissioner's Cup championship and the 123rd overall championship contested by the league.

-This was the sixth Finals match-up between the two teams, with the Beermen winning four of the first five series.
-They last met during the 2016–17 Philippine Cup Finals which the Beermen won, 4–1.
-Barangay Ginebra's sole series win came during the 2007 Philippine Cup Finals.
+This was the sixth finals match-up between the two teams, with the Beermen winning four of the first five series.
+They last met during the 2016–17 Philippine Cup finals which the Beermen won, 4–1.
+Barangay Ginebra's sole series win came during the 2007 Philippine Cup finals.

 The series highlighted the match-up between former PBA Best Player of the Conference (2017 Governors') and 4-time All-Star Greg Slaughter and 4-time MVP June Mar Fajardo, arguably two of the best centers in recent PBA history, who last faced each other in a finals series during their college days in CESAFI in 2009, which Slaughter's University of Visayas won.
 The series also featured the match-up between the PBA Best Import of the Conference award front-runners Justin Brownlee and Renaldo Balkman, who won a title as teammates with the San Miguel Alab Pilipinas of the ABL three months back.

+Barangay Ginebra won the series in six games to win their first Commissioner's Cup title since 1997.
+This also marked San Miguel's only Finals loss under head coach Leo Austria.
+Scottie Thompson was named the Finals MVP.

 Background

 Barangay Ginebra San Miguel

-This was Barangay Ginebra's fourth Commissioner's Cup Finals and 25th overall.
-They last appeared in a Comm's Cup Finals in 2013, with their last Commissioner's Cup title coming in 1997.
+This was Barangay Ginebra's fourth Commissioner's Cup finals and 25th overall.
+They last appeared in a Comm's Cup finals in 2013, with their last Commissioner's Cup title coming in 1997.

 San Miguel Beermen

-This was the Beermen's 40th Finals appearance, who won all of their six previous Finals in the last ten conferences.
-This was their sixth Commissioner's Cup Finals appearance, and was the defending champion entering the series having won the previous year's series.
+This was the Beermen's 40th finals appearance, who won all of their six previous finals in the last ten conferences.
+This was their sixth Commissioner's Cup finals appearance, and was the defending champion entering the series having won the previous year's series.